Police armored vehicle: Japan

+New Zealand

+The New Zealand Police uses a small fleet of unmarked and armoured Toyota Land Cruisers for matters of nation security or high-risk firearm incidents.
+The vehicles known as Armoured Special Purpose Vehicles are both bullet and blast resistant designed to blend into normal traffic.
+Based in Auckland, Wellington and Christchurch the Land Cruisers are used by the Armed Offenders Squad (AOS) and Special Tactics Group (STG) for operations and incidents across the country.
+The New Zealand Police have operated vehicles similar since the early 2000, but these Land Cruisers which became operational in 2019 are the first specialist vehicles to be armoured.
+In 2024 the New Zealand Government invested over $250 million [NZD] into police equipment including 55 new specialist vehicles, although the exact number is unknown a small number of these will be Armoured Special Purpose Vehicles.

 United Kingdom

 Police in the United Kingdom, particularly the Police Service of Northern Ireland (PSNI), has a great number of police role armoured vehicles based upon a range of base platforms including the Land Rover Defender and the OVIK Crossway.
 The internal security situation in Northern Ireland demands that the police operate up to 450 armoured vehicles which are optimised for public order duties.
 The PSNI uses OVIK Pangolin armoured public order vehicles.
+UK Police are seeing upgrades within their fleet across the different forces, with West Yorkshire Police acquiring two Lenco Bearcats, popular with United States Law Enforcement agencies.

 United States

-SWAT units may also employ ARVs (Armored Rescue Vehicle) for insertion, maneuvering, or during tactical operations such as the rescue of civilians, officers, firefighters, and/or military personnel pinned down by gunfire.
+SWAT units may employ police armored vehicles for insertion, maneuvering, or during tactical operations such as the rescue of civilians, officers, firefighters, and/or military personnel pinned down by gunfire.
 To avoid detection by suspects during insertion in urban environments, SWAT units may also use modified buses, vans, trucks, or other seemingly normal vehicles.
 During the 1997 North Hollywood shootout, LAPD SWAT commandeered an armored cash-delivery truck, which they used to extract wounded civilians and officers from the raging firefight with the heavily armed bank robbers.